Freddsle/fedRBE/evaluation_clusterization_after_correction/README.md

   (Transcriptomics + Proteomics + Metabolomics rows stacked vertically).
-  Both central k-means and the FeatureCloud `fc_kmeans` app apply their standard per-feature scaling on the joint matrix, the same way they do for every other dataset; the only multiomics-specific tweak in `datasets.yaml` is `n_init: 50` (a robustness override for the small 48-sample matrix).
+  Both central k-means and the FeatureCloud `fc_kmeans` app apply their standard per-feature scaling on the joint matrix, the same way they do for every other dataset.
+All real datasets use the same default k-means initialization count unless `datasets.yaml` explicitly overrides `n_init`.

 ### Multiomics-specific prep